In EDTX, a Good IPR Filed Early Is Better than a Great IPR Filed Late

 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

-Mr. Colvin represents clients in complex intellectual property litigation, as well as commercial litigation and Hatch-Waxman matters.
-Mr. Colvin’s legal and technical experience spans a wide variety of technology areas, including network architecture, oil and gas drilling...
+Matthew Colvin represents clients in complex intellectual property litigation, as well as commercial litigation and Hatch-Waxman matters.
+Matthew’s legal and technical experience spans a wide variety of technology areas, including network architecture, oil and gas drilling technologies, aerospace structures, composite materials, manufacturing,...